Meadowbank, New South Wales: Scout halls

-Population
+Demographics

-In the 2016 Australian Bureau of Statistics Census of Population and Housing, the population of Meadowbank was 4,408 people.
-The population was 49.4% male, 50.6% female.
-34.2% of people were born in Australia.
-The most common countries of birth were China 14.2%, India 9.0%, South Korea 8.8%, Philippines 3.3% and Hong Kong 2.9%.
-36.2% of people only spoke English at home.
-Other languages spoken at home included Mandarin 14.8%, Korean 10.1%, Cantonese 6.8%, Hindi 3.4% and Persian 2.3%.
-The most common responses for religion were No Religion 33.8%, Catholic 17.8% and Hinduism 9.3%.
+In the 2021 Australian Bureau of Statistics Census of Population and Housing, the population of Meadowbank was 5,089 people.
+The population was 49.2% male, 50.8% female.
+37.4% of people were born in Australia.
+The most common countries of birth were China 11.7%, South Korea 7.8%, India 6.1%, Philippines 3.7% and Hong Kong 2.8%.
+38.2% of people only spoke English at home.
+Other languages spoken at home included Mandarin 13.2%, Korean 9.4%, Cantonese 6.4%, Hindi 2.3% and Nepali 2.2%.
+The most common responses for religion were No Religion 40.9%, Catholic 17.0%, Hinduism 8.1, 5.2% of residents did not state their religion, and 5.1% of residents followed Buddhism.

-96.3% of occupied private dwellings in Meadowbank were flats or apartments.
+96.8% of occupied private dwellings in Meadowbank were flats or apartments.

 Politics

-The Federal member for Bennelong is John Alexander and the current State member for Ryde is Victor Dominello.
-The Mayor of the local Ryde City Council is Jordan Lane.
+The federal member for Bennelong is Jerome Laxale and the current state member for Ryde is Jordan Lane.
+The mayor of the local Ryde City Council is Sarkis Yedelian.
+The table contains first-preference votes for each candidate at a state and federal level with the results for the polling place located within Meadowbank for each column.
+Two-party-preferred results for the entire electorate are shown in brackets.